litongxin/litongxin.github.io/_posts/2017-04-09-learn-the-abc-of-business-analyst.md

 <p style="background-color:#E0E0E0">Someone who <span style="color:#0564be">seek</span> the business value, <span style="color:#0564be">understand</span> the domain knot, <span style="color:#0564be">explore</span> how to solve problems and <span style="color:#0564be">facilitate</span> the growth of understanding among the team.</p>

-<span style="color:#0564be">Secondly</span>, never too late to prepare, even if you has just been told you need to work as BA tomorrow.
+<span style="color:#0564be">Secondly</span>, never too late to prepare, don't be afraid of trying new skill set, even if you has just been told you need to work as BA tomorrow.
 Have a try to search in BA community and read the related articles, like what does user stories mean, how to write Accpetance Criteria.
 At least you understand and know BA skills better.

 <span style="color:#0564be">Then</span>, ask the formal one who works with the client before, be familiar with client workstyle, preference and dislike.